thinkmpink/blog/big-idea-big-weakness.md

 and prove to yourself the equivalence of the implementations.

 Behind the scenes, the page would compile your code, add any necessary dependencies, and then report to you the result.
-I was even thinking that if there were an error, my blog could link you to my hypothetical post `Finding the Nugget In  Haskell Error Messages from GHC`.
+I was even thinking that if there were an error, my blog could link you to my hypothetical post [Finding the Nugget In  Haskell Error Messages from GHC](nugget-errors-ghc.md).

 Or if you did not recognize some syntax or name, you could use [Hoogle](https://hoogle.haskell.org/) right from a UI widget on the blog page to look it up.
 The best of the Haskell development ecosystem could be right at your fingertips, ready to assist you in that tender, embryonic phase of learning where you have heard of a concept but not tried it yourself.